Asbjoedt/CLISC/README.md

 * Rename all conversions 1.xlsx and 1.ods
 * Include copies of the original spreadsheets, this include password protected or otherwise unreadable files
 * Validate spreadsheet against its file format standard (Office Open XML)
+* Check if spreadsheet contains any sheets and any cell values
 * Remove formula linking cells to other local spreadsheets but keep cell values (feature not working)
 * Remove external data connections but keep cell values
 * Remove RealTimeData (RTD) functions but keep cell values (feature not working)
-* Remove author, subject and comments from file property details and save information in log
 * Alert if spreadsheet has embedded or external objects
 * Calculate file checksums
 * Zip the archive directory